 Categorisation of fluorinated chemicals

-Extra information to help you categorise the importation and manufacture (introduction) of fluorinated chemicals.
+Read this extra information in conjunction with the categorisation guide to help you categorise the importation and manufacture (introduction) of fluorinated chemicals.

 Who should read this?

 Importers and manufacturers of industrial chemicals (and products that are designed to release industrial chemicals) who are working out whether their importation/manufacture (introduction) of a fluorinated chemical will be an exempted, reported or assessed introduction.
 This information should be read before the chemical is introduced in Australia.
 You must read this in conjunction with our categorisation guide.

 A fluorinated chemical is a chemical that contains one or more fluorine atoms.

 Fluorinated chemicals, including per- and polyfluorinated chemicals (PFAS), are commonly used in products to add resistance to heat, resistance to other chemicals, and resistance to abrasion, and also act as dispersion, wetting or surface treatment agents.

 They may have long-term effects on human health and the environment.

 Your introduction of a fluorinated chemical is a ‘specified class of introduction’ if it:

 - contains a sequence of 4 to 20 fully fluorinated carbon atoms (including per- and poly-fluorinated alkyl substances, known as PFAS), or

 - meets the definition of a polyhalogenated organic chemical.